All Episodes

 I guess.

-In this case, it's the sort of pathological.
+In this case, it's sort of pathological.

-Even if you make it up.
+Whatever you say is true, even if you make it up.

 Yes.

-Everybody's a victim, and the bigger victim you are so for the but you're right.
+Everybody's a victim, and the bigger victim you are, so for the, but you're right.

-The other ten nine are in Africa.
+The other 10, 9 are in Africa.

-Anyway, I'm a stay-at-home mom and speaking of that, well traveled.
+Anyway, I'm a stay-at-home mom.

-I I wonder if the press is gonna go back to his high school yearbook in Kenya to try to find any pictures of people might be in the news today.
+I wonder if the press is going to go back to his high school yearbook in Kenya.

-Uh Rush Limbaugh on the cutting edge, Societal Evolution Open Line Friday.
+And we're back at Rush Limbaugh on the cutting edge, Societal Evolution Open Line Friday.

 Let me be serious for a moment on this press conference.

-Because if you watch this, we're looking at somebody who is totally out of his league in this job.
+But, folks, we have a serious problem because if you watch this, we're looking at somebody who is totally out of his league in this job.

 And this has serious consequences.